fetchai/agents-aea/docs/api/skills/tasks.md

 - `func`: the callable instance to be enqueued
 - `args`: the positional arguments to be passed to the function.
-- `kwds`: the keyword arguments to be passed to the function.
+- `kwargs`: the keyword arguments to be passed to the function.
 :return the task id to get the the result.

 **Raises**: